murakonda-jasmitha/MonthlyExpensesTracker/README.md

-# MonthlyExpensesTracker
-Monthly Expense Tracker is a simple Java-based tool that helps users manage and summarize their monthly finances using a CSV file.
-It reads transactions such as income and expenses, processes them, and appends a clean financial summary directly to the same CSV file.
+# 📊 Monthly Expense Tracker (Java)

+A lightweight, console-based Java application that reads financial transactions from a `.csv` file, processes the data, and appends a monthly financial summary directly to the same file.

+---

+## 📝 Project Description

+This project helps users track their **monthly income and expenses** efficiently.
+By reading transaction records from a simple CSV file, it calculates:

+- ✅ Total Income
+- ✅ Total Expenses
+- ✅ Net Balance
+- ✅ Category-wise Expense Breakdown

+It is designed for simplicity — no databases, no special libraries, and no external dependencies.

+---

+## 📂 Files Included

+- `MonthlyFinanceTracker2.java` → Java source file
+- `transactions.csv` → Sample transaction input file

+---

+## Author

+- Murakonda Jaasmitha
+- murakondajasmitha@gmail.com
+---